 By the time that Lara runs off to find Sam at the end of the game, when asked, Lara says she doesn't know why the Solarii want Sam.
 Are you sure, Lara?
 There wasn't anything at all that gave any hint whatsoever as to why Sam, a descendant of Queen Himiko, might be considered important to the Sun Queen's "power-transferring" ritual?
 You didn't witness any events or hear any conversations or find any clues that would possibly give any indication as to why Sam was taken?
 Really?
 The fact she only figures it out right before the Point of No Return when most players would have pieces it together hours ago only further drives that feeling home.

 Reyes' obsession with blaming Lara for everything that's gone wrong leads her to completely ignore the evidence that Lara points out after Whitman's "escape" from the Solarii such as his lack of signs of physical exertion and she used to be a cop for crying out loud.
 When she says they won't achieve anything by arguing among themselves what she really means is that she isn't prepared to listen to any arguments which don't blame everything on Lara.
 Almost everything that happens after this is a direct result of her hatred for Lara.
 Other than the Solarii & Whitman she is arguably the nastiest character in the game.
-Even her later refusal to abandon Lara seems to come from the result of coldly calculating that Jonah won't support her if she tries to leave without her.
 Stress can only explain so much, she's ultimately a selfish woman who won't take responsibility for her mistakes or accept any facts which don't confirm her prejudices.
 One has to wonder if her resignation from the police wasn't actually a dismissal.